r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>This is better because we can now ask Python's built-in help system to show us the documentation for the function:</p>
+<p>This is better because we can now ask Python&#39;s built-in help system to show us the documentation for the function:</p>
 </div>